FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 ## 13. Preview

-You can use the Preview mode to quickly try out your app on a virtual device without waiting for it to build.
+You can use the [Preview mode](../../resources/Projects/how-to-run-test-projects#preview-mode) to quickly try out your app on a virtual device without waiting for it to build.
 This helps you to have a good overview of the navigation and animations you have added to your app.
 You can also preview your app in the Dark/Light mode and visualize it on various mobile, tablet, and desktop devices.

-This mode has a few limitations; you can't use Firebase or perform API calls in the *Preview* mode.
+This mode has a few limitations; you can't use Firebase or perform API calls in the Preview mode.
 However, the onDoubleTap, onLongPress, and onSubmit works in this mode.

-A list of unsupported features is displayed in the Known Issues menu in *Preview mode*.
+A list of unsupported features is displayed in the Known Issues menu in Preview mode.

 ## 14. Testing

-This menu allows you to run your app in [Test](#) or [Run](#) mode.
+This menu allows you to run your app in [Test](../../resources/Projects/how-to-run-test-projects#test-mode) or [Run](../../resources/Projects/how-to-run-test-projects#run-mode) mode.